MichalBrezny/LSPD-lectures/_chapters/010-lectures/020_W2_DEM_Terrain_metrics.md

 This will be probably for most of you repetition of what you already know from previous courses, but it is important to have a good understanding of these terrain metrics as they are widely used in geomorphology and hydrology.

+## Digital Elevation Models (DEMs)
+Digital Elevation Models (DEMs) are raster representations of the Earth's surface, where each cell contains an elevation value.
+DEMs are fundamental for terrain analysis and are used to derive various topographic metrics that describe the shape and characteristics of the landscape.
+We can distinguish two main types of DEMs:
+- Digital Terrain Models (DTMs): Represent the bare earth surface, excluding vegetation and anthropogenic features like houses, bridges, etc.
+- Digital Surface Models (DSMs): Include all surface features, such as vegetation and buildings.

+Many global DEMs are in fact DSMs, as they are derived from remote sensing techniques that capture the first reflective surface.

+Many DEMs are freely available for download, e.g., SRTM (Shuttle Radar Topography Mission) or its succesor NASADEM, ASTER GDEM, ALOS DEM and more.
+Recently, there area attempts to create DTMs using machine learning to remove vegetation and buildings like FABDEM.
+High-resolution DEMs from LiDAR surveys have become increasingly accessible for detailed local studies.
+For regional to global scale studies, usage of high resolution DEMs might be problematic due to data volume and processing requirements.
+Further the high detail of LiDAR DEMs might introduce high frequency noise and artifacts due to man made structures.
+Thus resampling to coarser resolution DEMs (e.g., 30 m or 90 m) is often performed for larger scale studies.

 ### Topography metrics to process

 #### Slope and Aspect